The Update (as of November 27, 2020)

 A small mountain of letters between attorneys was created.
 But even though the petitions and the Town Charter were, in WILSSA’s opinion, ignored, the local support for them was impossible to overlook.
 850 residents had signed them and that fact was irrefutable.
 WILSSA began reaching out one on one to members of Town Council and in a series of quiet meetings through the summer, found a new path forward.

 That new approach meant that Kittery would no longer be recommending demolition, but they would also not be providing a long-term concession agreement – at least not yet.
-The agreement was to postpone discussions about what will go on in a restored Wood Island Station until after Kittery secured the clean up funding and WILSSA found the funds and permits for the repairs to the building’s exterior only.
+The agreement was to postpone discussions about what would go on in a restored Wood Island Station until after Kittery secured the clean up funding and WILSSA found the funds and permits for the repairs to the building’s exterior only.
 This agreement was finalized in a “Repair Agreement” that was passed by Town Council on October 16, 2013.

 Importantly in that agreement, the EPA clean up grant could not be spent by Kittery until WILSSA confirmed that it had raised the funds necessary for the exterior repairs.
 The clean up and repair needed to be closely coordinated to preserve the building.
 WILSSA would be in control of the repair work and therefore would coordinate the timing of the clean up led by Kittery.

 WILSSA felt that this compromise was a good one that would help ensure the restoration of the station.
-What would go on in the station after the restoration of the exterior would be a subject of discussion at a later date, but first WILSSA needed to prove it could perform with raising funds and securing permits.
+What would go on in the station after the restoration of the exterior would be a subject of negotiations at a later date, but first WILSSA needed to prove it could perform with raising funds and securing permits.

 In the weeks following November 22, 2013 when the EPA announced their 2014 Brownfields application process, WILSSA and Kittery’s staff worked well together.
 The Town Manager, Nancy Colbert Puff, had a master’s degree in historic preservation.
 The Brownfields application was an impressive one with significant support from many citizens, organizations and elected leaders.